0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

    ```
    vim $HOME/.zshrc
    ```
       where we assume that you are working in the Z shell.
-If you are using Bash shell, you can run this command:
+If you are using the Bash shell, you can run this command:
    ```
    vim $HOME/.bashrc
    ```